 REL 408 Facilitation Techniques and Group Process in Therapeutic Recreation (B).
 Corequisites: REL 305 and REL 306.
 Emphasizes skill building in therapeutic recreation facilitation techniques for healing modalities.
 Focuses on individual therapy, group process, activity analysis, modality selection, planning multiple sessions, and designing program protocols for persons with disabilities.
 May require field experience.
 3 3 Cr.
 Fall.

 REL 410 Research and Evaluation in Recreation and Leisure Studies (B).
 Provides an introduction to research and evaluation in recreation and leisure.
 Focuses on the tenets of the scientific method as applied to research and evaluation.
 Develops skill in styles and conventions of formal, scientific writing in recreation and leisure studies and services.
 3 Cr.
 3 Cr.
 Every Semester.

 REL 411 The Recreation Legal Environment (A).
 Provides students with an understanding of the U.S. legal environment and an awareness of the fundamental legal issues involved in the management of recreation and park organizations.
 3 Cr.
 3 Cr.

 REL 412 Trends and Administrative Issues in Therapeutic Recreation (B).
 Prerequisite: REL 305.
 Investigates how current trends and administrative issues affect the delivery and advocacy of therapeutic recreation services.
 Emphasizes contemporary approaches to managing changes in practice in the emerging profession of therapeutic recreation.
 3 Cr.
 3 Cr.
 Spring.

 REL 415 Entrepreneurship and Financial Management in Tourism (A).
-Explores small business development principles and innovative processes involved in starting small businesses that sustain tourism destinations; and examines financial management principles as a tool for decision making and internal control in these small businesses.
-Covers business planning and management including feasibility, marketing, management of projects, financial analysis, capital management, costs of capital, dividend policy, budgeting, human resources, and payroll control.
+Explores small business development principles and innovative processes involved in starting small businesses that sustain tourism destinations.
+Addresses administrative responsibilities in the context of recreation and tourism businesses.
 3 Cr.